Follow the Filings of Georgia Election Lawsuits

 The Coalition’s Home Page details the current situation narrative, and the links on this page present recent court filings.

 The trial on the merits of the April 4, 2018, Third Amended Complaint has not been scheduled as the State is appealing the initial rulings of the Court.
 In the meantime, several requests for relief (linked on this page) have been filed this fall by the Coalition.
 In addition, five Georgia voters have filed their own lawsuit (linked on this page) with some help from the Coalition.

 On August 3, 2018, the Coalition Plaintiffs filed a Motion for Preliminary Injunction to seek an immediate order to use paper ballots to protect November’s election.
 The opponents filed a Response in Opposition.
 To counter the opponents’ arguments, the Coalition Plaintiffs filed a Reply Brief in Support of the Coalition’s Motion for Preliminary Injunction on August 20, 2018.
-The Reply Brief contains compelling Declarations by expert witnesses who support a Court order to require Georgia to use paper ballots in the polling places this November.
+The Reply Brief contains compelling Declarations (Exhibits A–E) by expert witnesses who supported a Court order to require Georgia to use paper ballots in the polling places this November.